deepit7/AdaptiveRun/README.md

 AdaptiveRun – An RL-Based Endless Runner Game
 📌 Problem Statement

-Traditional endless-runner games use fixed or manually tuned difficulty levels.
-This makes the game either too easy or too hard, and does not adapt to the player's skill.
-The goal of this project is to build a 3D endless-runner where the game difficulty automatically adjusts in real-time using Reinforcement Learning (RL).
+Traditional endless-runner games rely on fixed or manually tuned difficulty levels, which often makes gameplay either too easy or too hard.
+They do not adapt to the player's skill in real time.
+This project solves that limitation by creating a 3D endless-runner where the game difficulty automatically adjusts using a lightweight Reinforcement Learning (RL) agent.
+The goal is to deliver a smoother, more balanced gameplay experience that becomes progressively challenging based on player performance.

 🧠 Approach

-The system uses a lightweight Q-learning style RL agent that observes the game state and periodically adjusts difficulty parameters.

-State Features

-Current difficulty value

-Player score (scaled)

-Scroll speed

-Obstacle spawn frequency

-Coin spawn frequency

-Actions
-The RL agent selects from 7 possible difficulty adjustments, such as:

-Increase/decrease scroll speed

-Increase/decrease obstacle frequency

-Increase/decrease coin frequency

-Adjust overall difficulty factor

-Reward Function
-The agent receives:

-Positive reward for staying in a moderate difficulty band

-Negative reward for making the game too easy or too hard

-Game Engine

-Built using Panda3D

-Simple 3-lane runner

-Player can move left/right and jump

-Coins increase score

-Obstacles end the game

-On “Game Over,” a UI screen shows:

-Final score

-Coins collected

-Try Again button

-🎮 Key Features

-Adaptive difficulty using RL

-Dynamic spawning of coins and obstacles

-Smooth 3D rendering using Panda3D

-Full-screen gameplay experience

-Restartable game loop with clean UI

-Simple physics (jump + gravity)
+The game uses a simple Q-learning style RL agent that periodically observes the game state and adjusts difficulty parameters.
+The agent receives a compact state representation containing the current difficulty value, scaled player score, scroll speed, and the spawn frequencies of obstacles and coins.
+Based on this state, the RL model selects one of seven actions, such as increasing or decreasing speed, modifying spawn frequencies, or adjusting the overall difficulty factor.
+The reward function encourages the agent to maintain a balanced difficulty range, penalizing extreme or unfair difficulty spikes.
+Over time, this allows the game to “self-tune” difficulty dynamically during gameplay.

-📊 Results
+🎮 Results

-The RL agent successfully learns to keep the game within a balanced difficulty range.

-The difficulty becomes dynamic, not static—making the gameplay feel smoother and more responsive.

-The agent visibly changes:

-speed

-obstacle frequency

-coin frequency

-…which creates different difficulty patterns during the run.

-Players experience a progressively challenging yet fair gameplay curve.
+The RL agent successfully adapts game difficulty while maintaining smooth playability.
+Players experience a more personalized difficulty curve, where speed, obstacle density, and coin frequency adjust based on their skill.
+The game noticeably shifts difficulty patterns during a run, but never becomes impossible thanks to safe clamping.
+Overall, AdaptiveRun demonstrates how even a simple RL agent can create engaging, responsive gameplay without pre-programmed difficulty stages.